cateschi/Time_varying_correlation/README.md

 # Estimation of time-varying state correlations in state space models

-This repository contains the R and C++ codes that can be used to replicate the results obtained in the paper "Estimation of time-varying state correlations in state space models" by Caterina Schiavoni, Siem Jan Koopman, Franz Palm, Stephan Smeekes and Jan van den Brakel.
+This repository contains the R and C++ codes that can be used to replicate the empirical results obtained in the paper "Estimation of time-varying state correlations in state space models" by Caterina Schiavoni, Siem Jan Koopman, Franz Palm, Stephan Smeekes and Jan van den Brakel.

 ## R script *TV_corr.R*